brightspot/react-examples/introspection-query-management/README.md

 ## Troubleshooting

-Refer to the [Common Issues](/README.md) section in the respository README for assistance.
+Refer to the [Common Issues](/README.md) section in the repository README for assistance.